Te āhua o ā mātou mahi How we operate

 Working with a range of development partners, Eke Panuku takes underused council-owned property assets to deliver residential and commercial development, with supporting public amenities.
 This can involve site sales, acquisitions, land consolidation and other activities to unlock market opportunities.

-We undertake plan changes, create new infrastructure, and remove contamination.
+Eke Panuku undertakes plan changes, creates new infrastructure, and removes contamination.
 This enables higher quality development and increases yields and revenue for the council.

-We pride ourselves on the quality of our design and development, led by ourselves, or our development partners.
-We ensure that our projects are functional, sustainable, beautiful and in many cases - award winning.
+The organisation prides itself on the quality of its design and development.
+This is led by Eke Panuku, or its development partners, ensuring that projects are functional, sustainable, beautiful and in many cases - award winning.

 Public realm lever